The birth of Margot

 After two nights in the hospital, we leave in the early afternoon on February 2 after having been discharged.
 Mom and baby Margot are doing very well.
 Dad can't take it anymore, he really wants to get home asap.

 Due to the covid, we are not allowed to leave the room - at least it's a private room!
 Leaving the hospital parking lot, Laurence cries (again) with joy: just a few hours earlier we arrived as a couple at the hospital, and there we leave as a family.

 Margot doesn't cry from the moment she settles into her car seat, until she gets home.

 We will remember your arrival, Margot, as an extraordinary event, full of sweetness, where the three of us were the best of the teams and where we worked together.
 You barely have a few days and we love you so much already.
 We get to know you a little more every day.

 Thank you Laurence, Etienne and Margot and congratulations on your new family!

-If you want information on how to navigate the hospital system, find your voice and know your options, you will find it in in our Our prenatal classes and in the follow-ups with in our accompanying persons at birth.
+If you want information on how to navigate the hospital system, find your voice and know your options, you will find it in our Our prenatal classes and in the follow-ups with our accompanying persons at birth.